-The City of McAllen intends to meet the homeless participation requirement in 24 CFR 576.405 via consultations with homeless and/or formerly homeless persons.
-Staff contacted Women Together Foundation's Transitional Housing and provided a survey/questionnaire for completion.
-Staff received three responses regarding needed services, quality of services and gaps in services and/or service delivery.
-This information was relayed to the Community Development Advisory Board during the meeting in which they recommend project funding for CDBG, HOME and ESG.
+The City of McAllen intends to meet the homeless participation requirement noted in 24 CFR 576.405 via consultations with homeless and/or formerly homeless persons.
+For the FY 2021-2022 allocation process, CD staff contacted Women Together Foundation's Transitional Housing and provided a survey/questionnaire for completion.
+Staff received responses regarding needed services, quality of services and gaps in services and/or service delivery.
+This information was relayed to the Community Development Advisory Board during the meeting in which they recommend project funding for HUD's Formula Programs (CDBG, HOME and ESG).